lucasmlessa/BeAwesome/README.md

 - [Shaping up with Angular.js](https://www.codeschool.com/courses/shaping-up-with-angular-js)
 - [How to Use Git and GitHub](https://www.udacity.com/course/ud775) - Version Control for Code
 - [Intro to the Design of Everyday Things](https://www.udacity.com/course/design101) - Principles of Design
+- [Android App Development for Beginners](https://www.udacity.com/course/android-app-development-for-beginners--ud837) - How to Make Your First Android App

 ## Skills to Learn